FederatedAI/FedLCM/doc/Site_Portal_In_FedLCM_Configuration_Guide.md

 <img src="images/portal-create-predicting-job.gif"  alt="" width="1024"/>
 </div>

-> Currently, the publish function will return an error as FATE v1.6.1 does not support such an operation.
-This is a placeholder for future integration with newer FATE versions.
+> Currently, the publish function is a placeholder for future integration with newer FATE versions.

-> In the job detail page, we may fail to download the complete predicting result.
-It is a known issue in FATE-Flow and will be fixed in future releases.

 ## Other Operations
 * All parties can dismiss their data association so it won't be used for future jobs.